lexermal/website-weixler-me/blog/Basic-cluster-setup/04 Fix Traefik.md

 # Enhance Traefik
-In order to use Traefik in a comfortable way the following we will configure:
+To use Traefik in a comfortable way the following we will configure:
-* External ip to internal routing
+* External IP to internal routing
-* Automatic http to https forward
+* Automatic HTTP to HTTPS forward

-To do this create the file **traefik-fix.yml** with the following content:
+To do this, create the file **traefik-fix.yml** with the following content:
 ```yaml
 apiVersion: helm.cattle.io/v1
 kind: HelmChartConfig